-Every once in a while we’re asked what is the most important thing that Fort Lauderdale area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the most important thing that Fort Lauderdale area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their scheduled tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is critical to the ideal operation of your HVAC system, not to mention your home's air quality.
 Research suggests that indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not a tough thing to do for most Fort Lauderdale homeowners, but there are typically two challenges to actually completing this job:

 - Determining just how often to change your furnace or air conditioner filter.

 - Remembering to change air filters when needed.